cerc-io/stack-orchestrator/app/data/stacks/mobymask-v2/watcher-p2p-network.md

   # .
   # .
   ```
-* Now, again check the status for the accused phishers and confirm that they are registered
+* Now, check the status for reported phishers again and confirm that they have been registered
-  * The app uses one of the deployed watcher's GQL API for checking the phisher status

 ## Clean up